Massachusetts Tax Burden & State Budget

 FY2026 / CY 2022-23 ★$2.4B (est.)-$4.18B (IRS released)-$1.78B$60.9B

 Source: MA DOR, MA DLS, House Ways & Means, IRS SOI Migration Data.
-Surtax = fiscal year collections.
-AGI outflow = calendar year IRS migration data (thousands $).
-CY 2022-23 data expected from IRS.
+Surtax = fiscal year collections, actuals only — the FY2026 row is a budgeted figure and is excluded from the cumulative.
+AGI outflow = calendar year IRS migration data (thousands $); the cumulative column is the full 12-year total, not the sum of the three rows above it.
+CY 2022-23 data was released by the IRS in March 2026 and is included.

 ℹ️ About This Data